-The FBO includes two office buildings, 5 hangars used for a passenger area, a cafe, storage for small corporate jets and private aircraft, and an area for aircraft maintenance.
-Aircraft lavatories are serviced by Signature and the lavatory waste is disposed of at the triturator.
-New LID BMPs were installed at the FBO as part of the North Side Improvements, including eight sections of permeable pavement with infiltration trenches, five bioswales, and one Contech Stormfilter.
-It also encompasses parts of the runway, taxiway and least tern nesting areas, and part of the airfield perimeter vehicle service road.
-Small aircraft are sometimes parked alongside the vehicle service road just south of the FBO.
+The FBO includes two office buildings, five hangars used for a passenger area, a cafe, storage for small corporate jets and private aircraft, and an area for aircraft maintenance; following a review of the North Side Utilities (NSU) force main, it was determined that the public-facing sides of these buildings are in Drainage Basin 12.
+Aircraft lavatories are serviced by Signature, and the lavatory waste is disposed of at the triturator.
+It also encompasses parts of the runway, taxiway, California Least Tern (Sterna antillarum browni) nesting areas, and part of the airfield perimeter VSR.
+Small aircraft are sometimes parked along the VSR just south of the FBO.
 The area also includes aircraft parking and loading/unloading areas, aircraft refueling truck parking, and a vehicle and equipment maintenance shop with a hazardous waste accumulation area.